paulabergman/intro-to-biostats-r/chapter1.md

 # Females in cardiac-data: 338
 # Females in diabetes-data: 234

-# Age distribution in cardiac-data:
+# Check age distribution in cardiac-data (summary of the variable 'age' in cardiac-data):
+summary(cardiac$age)

-# Age distribution in cardiac-data:
+# Chekc age distribution in diabetes-data (summary of the variable 'age' in diabetes-data):
+summary(diabetes$age)

 ```